krish11031998-pythonwhisperer/ArtOcean/README.md

 This app is design-study therefore there isn't any active Services that retrieve Live NFT data and all the data seen in the app is static data

+as seen in the screenshot , the app had some trouble loading IPFS images, this is being currenlty investigated and being fixed!

 ## Future Works

 The following will be implemented in the next version of the App